OranWeb/TornHub/src/content/news/daily-forums-news-3.md

 Bill Gates' Distant Brother BillDoors Crashed their car [4 seconds in the race](https://www.torn.com/forums.php#/p=threads&f=16&t=16181878&b=0&a=0).
 Zortok suggests he should go driving together with Ballsac's better looking Brother HerpSac Who crashed their [car 3 seconds in](https://www.torn.com/forums.php#/p=threads&f=16&t=16172966&b=0&a=0&start=0&to=20551108)

-fallenheroa7x from the Weird Name Barracks Faction was wondering how to change their rank [from a punchbag](https://www.torn.com/forums.php#/p=threads&f=3&t=16181845&b=0&a=0) there's quite a few helpful replies in the thread
+fallenheroa7x from that Weird Name Barracks Faction was wondering how to change their rank [from a punchbag](https://www.torn.com/forums.php#/p=threads&f=3&t=16181845&b=0&a=0) there's quite a few helpful replies in the thread

 Another one of ["is torn a F2P"](https://www.torn.com/forums.php#/p=threads&f=3&t=16181834&b=0&a=0)  Thread This one does have some good replies